- Torn between Ryobi and DeWalt tools?

 Ryobi origin & manufacturing plants

-Ryobi is based in Japan and was founded in Fuchu, Hiroshima which is where its headquarters is also located.
+Ryobi is based in Japan and was founded in Fuchu, Hiroshima which is where its headquarters is located.

 Warranty and aftersales support